yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 * Line 7: `name   => "$apach_package_name",` should instead be `name   => $apache_package_name,`

-:notebook: Reader's comment for page 40:

-The example could be rewritten to use the `os.family` fact with 'Red Hat'.
+:notebook: The example could be rewritten to use the `os.family` fact with 'Red Hat'.
 Updated formatting to match the Puppet style guide and stricter linting.

 ```puppet
 $apache_package_name = $facts['os']['family']? {